There are two kinds of happiness.

 knowing the finitude of things,

 One achieved by force of will, like a monk

 And one reached by simply accepting what is,

 One where we complete each other.

 Or is there just awake,

-and then awakening again
+and then awakening yet again

-the beauty and mystery of life?
+to the beauty and mystery of life?